Code-Institute-Submissions/milestone1_project/README.md

 - [W3 Schools Color Scheme - Triadic](https://www.w3schools.com/colors/colors_triadic.asp)
     - I used this tool to help me create a color scheme for use in the site.
 - [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables#)
-    - Used to generate the table in the 'testing' part of this readme
+    - Used to generate the table in the 'testing' part of this readme.

 ## Testing

 | Test Number 	| Section of the site 	| What Should Happen 	| What Actually Happened 	| Actions to Take (If Any) 	|